 What does “cap rebasing” mean?

-The cap of the EU ETS defines the maximum amount of tonnes of CO2 that can be emitted each year.
-This cap decreases year after year by a certain amount of allowances, defined by the Linear Reduction Factor (LRF).
+The cap of the EU ETS defines the maximum amount of CO2 that can be emitted each year.
+This cap decreases year after year by a certain number of allowances, defined by the Linear Reduction Factor (LRF).
 The LRF is calculated so that the reduction target is reached in 2030.
 During the last decade, the cap has been far above the actual emission levels.

-The Market Stability Reserve (MSR) was set up in 2019 to reduce the surplus of allowances and inject allowances when that surplus becomes “too” low.
-Every year, if the number of allowances in circulation exceeds the upper threshold (833 million), the MSR withdraws a number of allowances that would otherwise be auctioned.
+The Market Stability Reserve (MSR) was set up in 2019 to reduce the currently enormous surplus of allowances and inject allowances when that surplus becomes “too” low.
+Every year, if the total number of allowances in circulation (TNAC) exceeds the upper threshold (833 million), the MSR withdraws a number of allowances that would otherwise be auctioned.
 Each year that the TNAC falls below the lower threshold, the MSR releases 100 million allowances (until it runs out).
 This is shown by selected the “current ETS” option in the simulator.

-What are the two MSR thresholds?
+What are the two RePowerEU options?

 Which combination of parameters is the most desirable?